Asterisk: Star of Life

 A Star of Life, a six-bar asterisk overlaid with the Rod of Asclepius (the symbol of health), may be used as an alternative to cross or crescent symbols on ambulances.

 Statistical results

 In many scientific publications, the asterisk is employed as a shorthand to denote the statistical significance of results when testing hypotheses.
 When the likelihood that a result occurred by chance alone is below a certain level, one or more asterisks are displayed.
 Popular significance levels are <0.05 (*), <0.01 (**), and <0.001 (***).

 Telephony

-On a tone dialling telephone keypad, the asterisk (called star) is one of the two special keys (the other is the 'square key – almost invariably replaced by the number sign (called 'pound sign' (US), 'hash' (other countries), or 'hex'), and is found to the left of the zero).
-They are used to navigate menus in systems such as voice mail, or in vertical service codes.
-Its codepoint in Unicode is as a valid alternative usage.
+On a tone dialling telephone keypad, the star key is one of the two special keys (the other is the square key – almost invariably replaced by the number sign (called 'pound sign' (US), 'hash' (other countries), or 'hex'), and is found to the left of the zero).
+For the star key, the International Telecommunication Union recommends (in E.161).
+The Unicode Consortium suggests as a valid alternative usage of that character They are used to navigate menus in systems such as voice mail, or in vertical service codes and Unstructured Supplementary Service Data (USSD; quick codes/feature codes).